lmlui/Jorg/README.md

   * `mira.log` - log file from `mira`.
   * `iterations.txt` - contig stats for the assembly from each iteration
   * Directory called `Iterations` with the assemblies from each iteration
-  * `yourbin.out.fasta` -  Assembly from the last iteration
+  * `<binID>.out.fasta` -  Assembly from the last iteration

 <h2> Check assembly stats and repeat as necessary</h2>

-* The jorg script will output a file called `iterations.txt` with contig stats.
+* The `jorg` script will output a file called `iterations.txt` with contig stats.
 Check this file to see if the contigs are getting longer.
 You may also want to remove contigs that appear to be contamination, e.g. those that are short and are not extending, before the next set of iterations.
-If you need to continue iterating, use the <binID>.out.fasta file as input to the next round.
+If you need to continue iterating, use the `<binID>.out.fasta` file as input to the next round.

 * Note that sometimes the best assembly might not be the final iteration.